 - Married or with a partner hence, wanting their partner to be a good man

 - Praising their partner for being a good man (however, this seems to be the least common)

-But, before we start searching for answers, we need to ask: “Are there good men?”
+But, before searching for answers, we must ask: “Are there good men?”

 Do They Genuinely Exist?

-Hopefully, you feel a sense of relief that all efforts are not lost.
+Hopefully, you feel relieved that all efforts are not lost.